 I'll be the first to admit that the end piece of a loaf of bread is my absolute favorite part.
 When my family and I sit down for a family dinner, they know who pass the bread heel to.
-Well, for some, the end slices can be something just to toss out because they're not as soft and enjoyable as a middle slice but trust me, don't neglect those bread heels.
+Well, for some, the end slices or the end of a loaf of bread can be something just to toss out because they're not as soft and enjoyable as a middle slice but trust me, don't neglect those bread heels.

 Whether it's the crusty end of a French baguette or sourdough or soft white bread or Italian bread, those leftover heels can do so much in the kitchen.
 Store them in the freezer if you know you won't use them right away or simply keep them out at room temperature if you know you'll use them throughout the week.
 Check out our list of interesting ways to use those not so loved bread heels.